MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/click-elements-list-links.md

   - enduser
 ---

-# Click all elements in a list of links
+# Click all the elements in a list of links

-When automating web applications, you may meet scenarios that require you to click all the elemenets in a list of links.
+In web automation, it's common to meet scenarios that require you to click all the elements in a list of links.

 To automate these scenarios, use the **Extract data from web page** action and extract a random value from two consecutive links.
 Power Automate Desktop will automatically extract the respective value from all the links in the list.